How do we search for food? Google search interest can reveal key food trends over the years.

 and plotted the results on a year clock

 to investigate the seasons and rhythm of food around the world.

 Together, we explore the hidden patterns in Google search trend data.
-This project sheds light on the many facets of food seasonality, as seen through the lens of search interest in the United States over the last twelve years.
+This project sheds light on the many facets of food seasonality, as seen through the lens of search interest in the United States over the last 15 years.